-My memory of the whole kitchen planning process is just a little fuzzy – ’cause it’s been over two years since we gutted and redid our kitchen six days after we moved into our run-down little bungalow in a new town!
+My memory of the whole kitchen planning process is just a little fuzzy – ’cause it’s been over two years since we gutted and redid our kitchen starting just six days after we moved into our run-down little bungalow in a new town!
 I do know we happily worked with The Home Depot, opting to install everything ourselves with the help of a plumber-friend (have we said “thank you” yet, Jeff?!).
 And I vaguely recall sitting down with a kitchen planner before we moved, being completely unprepared for what the whole process would entail.

 Since a kitchen is said to be the heart of the home, and any good realtor will tell you a great kitchen is a huge selling feature, it makes sense to spend 5-15% of your home’s current market value on a kitchen reno.
 For most of us that’s a good chunk of change.
 Spending that kind of money SHOULD take some effort, time and planning.

 So in case any of YOU are feeling a kitchen reno coming on, I spent some time this week walking through the kitchen planning process with The Home Depot (hi Melodie!) – just so I could share it with you.
 Are you ready?